-The sole entry into force of the EU General Data Protection Regulation since 25 May brought some changes with it.
-Vivien Beischau from Newsletter2Go has put together 6 tips for you so that you know which requirements you have to observe for your email marketing from now on.
+The sole entry into force of the EU General Data Protection Regulation since 25.
+Mai 2018 brought some changes with it.
+So that you know which requirements you have to observe for your email marketing since then, Vivien Beischau from Newsletter2Go (today part of Brevo) has put together 6 tips for you here.

 Disclaimer

-If you want to collect personal data, you always need the consent of the person concerned or a legal permission.
+If you want to collect personal data, you always need the consent of the persons concerned or a legal permission.
 This consent must be recorded and a reference to the possibility of revocation at any time must be provided.
-For your email marketing, this means that you need the permission of all recipients in advance to send them your mailing.
+For your email marketing, this means that you need permission in advance to send them your mailing.
 If there is no consent, you may not send them any newsletters.

-It is important that you have noted a reference to the privacy policy in the consent email and in the registration form.
-Make sure that the data subject can view this at any time.
+It is important that you include a reference to the privacy policy in the consent email and in the registration form.
+Make sure that this can be viewed at any time.

-The double opt-in: A legally secure newsletter registration is the double opt-in procedure.
-The interested party enters their email address in the registration form and is thereby included in a distribution list.
-The user then receives a confirmation e-mail and thus the opportunity to confirm the registration in a legally secure manner.
-The DOI process is completed when the recipient has confirmed this e-mail.
+Double opt-in: The double opt-in procedure is a legally secure way of registering for newsletters.
+You enter your e-mail address in the registration form and allow yourself to be added to a distribution list.
+Subsequently, you receive a confirmation e-mail and thus the opportunity to confirm the registration in a legally secure manner.
+The DOI process is completed when this e-mail has been confirmed.

 2. use legally compliant shipping software

-There are some requirements for a legally secure mailing software that you should consider.
-Among other things, a legally secure mailing software is characterized by the fact that the servers for sending the mailings are located in Germany.
+There are some requirements for a legally compliant mailing software that you should consider.
+Among other things, legally compliant mailing software is characterized by the fact that the servers for sending the mailings are located in Germany.
 The service providers are audited and equipped with appropriate data protection certificates.

 A contract for commissioned processing must always be concluded.